Bethan Sayed: Controversies

-During her first year as a Senedd Member she claimed over £10,000 in expenses including spending £750 per month on a second home in Cardiff after claiming it would not be possible for her to do her job without the second home.
-AMs representing South Wales were later barred from claiming a second home allowance, but were permitted to claim up to 20 nights in Cardiff hotels provided they were working the next morning.
-In 2013 Jenkins was later criticised for claiming a nights stay in a Cardiff hotel after attending a Rihanna concert.
+During her first year as an AM (a member of the then Welsh Assembly), she claimed over £10,000 in expenses, including spending £750 per month on a second home in Cardiff after claiming it would not be possible for her to do her job without the second home.
+Assembly Members (AMs) representing South Wales were later barred from claiming a second home allowance, but were permitted to claim up to 20 nights in Cardiff hotels provided they were working the next morning.
+In 2013, Jenkins was criticised for claiming a nights stay in a Cardiff hotel after attending a Rihanna concert.
 Jenkins later repaid the money claimed.

-In June 2012, Jenkins called Northern Ireland's Deputy First Minister Martin McGuinness "naive" in light of him meeting Queen of the United Kingdom Elizabeth II at a charity reception.
-After Welsh Labour members highlighted the comments, Jenkins said that she was appalled at being accused of "trying to destabilise" the peace process, and that she was giving up Twitter for the time being.
+In June 2012, Jenkins called Martin McGuinness, the then Deputy First Minister of Northern Ireland, "naive" in light of him meeting Queen Elizabeth II at a charity reception.
+After Welsh Labour members highlighted the comments, Jenkins said that she was appalled at being accused of "trying to destabilise" the Northern Irish peace process, and that she was giving up Twitter for the time being.

-Early in the hours of Sunday 14 October 2012, Jenkins was arrested by South Wales Police in Llandaff, Cardiff for driving erratically.
+Early in the hours of 14 October 2012, Jenkins was arrested by South Wales Police in Llandaff, Cardiff, for driving erratically.
 When tested for alcohol, she was more than twice the legal limit.
 She was released on bail by police pending further enquiries.
 Jenkins issued a statement, stating that there were "no excuses" for what she had done, and that she had resigned her position as Plaid's spokeswoman on heritage, the Welsh language and sport.
 Her statement also stated that she had been receiving professional medical help for depression.
-On Monday 15 October, Jenkins was suspended from the Plaid group of AMs "while the process of justice takes its course".
+On Monday, 15 October 2012, Jenkins was suspended from the Plaid group of AMs "while the process of justice takes its course".
 On 12 November 2012, Jenkins was charged with drink driving, and on 19 December was banned from driving for 20 months.

+In the wake of a damning report that found "a culture of sexual harassment, bullying and discrimination" within Plaid Cymru, Sayed (as Jenkins had become known) claimed that party leader Adam Price had known about those issues for years.